thepowersgang/mrustc/Notes/MacroHygine.md

-% Macro Hygine rules and notes
+% Macro Hygiene rules and notes

-Usecases
+Use-cases
 =========

 A variable defined within the macro won't collide with one in a capture